StrandSpace2Murphi/StrandSpace2Murphi/README.md

 Over verification:

-Result: `Invariant "weakB" failed.`.
+Result: `Invariant "weakB" failed`.

-State Space Explored: `79 states, 110 rules fired in 0.10s.`
+State Space Explored: `79 states, 110 rules fired in 0.10s`.

-This message indicates StrandSpace2Murphi uses 79 states and 110 rules to find the counterexample path of invariant `weakB`.
+This hint indicates that StrandSpace2Murphi uses 79 states and 110 rules to find the counterexample path of invariant `weakB`.